Erasmus+ grant

 The grant is calculated on the basis of the number of days you will be staying abroad for your study or internship.
 It is calculated from the first day through the last day that you have to be present at your host university or place of internship.
 The calculation is based on 30 days in a month, regardless of the month concerned.

-The amounts of the grant are linked to the country you are going to, for example.
+The amounts of the grant are linked to your country of destitation.
 There is also a difference between the amount for studies and that for internships.
+In addition to a daily allowance, the scholarship also includes a travel allowance.
+The further you have to travel to your destination, the higher the travel allowance is.

 Erasmus+ grant outside Europe